aniruddhballal/VenPay/README.md

 64. instead of having separate edit profile page - allow editing inline - just like product mgmt

-implementing profile photo patch now: wait, let me think about where all this change will ripple into... dashboard (profile button can be replaced with profile photo, same functionality onclick). then displayuser and edit profile pages. and while showing product requests, payment requests.
+implementing profile photo patch now: wait, let me think about where all this change will ripple into...
+DONE - dashboard (profile button can be replaced with profile photo, same functionality onclick).
+PARTIALLY - (LEFT out on product display etc) then displayuser and edit profile pages. and while showing product requests, payment requests.
 BTW NONE of the payment requests - company side - show images of all the products.

 the pfp is optional - so the display should be the default empty profile image or whatever they pick (dont have to ask while signup)